 Marketing to You

-It is illegal to send unsolicited marketing emails.
+It is illegal in many places to send unsolicited marketing emails.
 This is why, when you purchase from a legitimate company, the confirmation email you receive will often ask if you wish to receive a newsletter, info on special offers and the like.
 If you check yes on any of those, you have opted into receiving marketing emails.
-In our case, the KM:W magazine you signed up will be our only means of letting you know about things you might be interested in.
+We follow this policy.